tphakala/birdnet-go/README.md

 ## Executable Distributions

-Ready to run binaries can be found from releases section https://github.com/tphakala/go-birdnet/releases/ Arhives also contains libtensorflow_c library.
+Ready to run binaries can be found from releases section https://github.com/tphakala/go-birdnet/releases/ Arhives also contains libtensorflowlite_c library.

 ## Compiling for Linux